cardano-acropolis/academy/twitter-spaces/README.md

 > remains constant, the bank is never in a state susceptible to bank
 > runs where stablecoin holders would feel incentivized to race
 > against each other to sell their stablecoins.

+> The following theorem shows that, provided that the exchange rate
+> remains constant, the equity per reservecoin always increases.